joyent/conch-api/docs/modules/Conch::Controller::User.md

 ## find\_api\_token

-Chainable action that takes the 'token\_name' provided in the path and looks it up in the database, stashing a resultset to access it as 'token\_rs'.
+Chainable action that takes the `token_name` provided in the path and looks it up in the database, stashing a resultset to access it as `token_rs`.

 Only api tokens may be retrieved by this flow.